About the REST API

 When the requested endpoint is at a specific stability level, Snyk serves the latest version, the version released on or before the requested date, or that stability or higher.
 For example, if the requested endpoint has a beta version at 2023-09-29 and GA version at 2024-01-23, and the requested endpoint is after 2024-01-23~beta, Snyk resolves to the GA version.

 Granular version controls enable Snyk to introduce progressive enhancements.
-These may require small or minor backwards-incompatible changes.
-However, using granular version controls means Snyk can deliver rapid enhancements more quickly, while supporting existing endpoints for a guaranteed period of time.
+These may require small or minor backward-incompatible changes.
+However, using granular version controls means Snyk can deliver rapid enhancements more quickly while supporting existing endpoints for a guaranteed period of time.

 Pagination